joffichu/threadExample/README.md

 # threadExample

-Try to use thread function to retrieve data
+Use multi-thread to retrieve data